ECOL300 Methods in Natural Sciences

 Lectures: 15-20 hours.
 Exercises: 10-20 hours.

-It is assumed that the students have chosen a topic and a main supervisor for their master thesis no later than March 15th.
+It is assumed that the students have chosen a topic for their master thesis.
 Participants are required to understand, explain and justify the main elements of their intended projects and, based on that, to provide a written plan (term paper).
 The students must take responsibility to judge if this timing is reasonable with regard to their own specific project.

 The examiner will evaluate the submitted terms papers.